alice-biometrics/onboarding-react-native/README.md

 `AliceOnboarding` can be used with two differnet authentication modes:

-* Trial (Using ALiCE Onboarding Sandbox): Recommended only in the early stages of integration.
+* Demo test (Using ALiCE Onboarding Sandbox): Recommended only in the early stages of integration.
     - Pros: This mode does not need backend integration.
     - Cons: Security compromises.
 It must be used only for develpment and testing.
 * Production (Using your Backend): In a production deployment we strongly recommend to use your backend to obtain required TOKENS.
     - Pros: Full security level.
 Only your backend is able to do critical operations.
     - Cons: Needs some integration in your backend.

-### Trial
+### Demo test

 If you want to test the technology without integrate it with your backend, you can use our Sandbox Service.
 This service associates a user mail with the ALiCE Onboarding `user_id`.
 You can create a user and obtain his `USER_TOKEN` already linked with the email.